webqit/quantum-js/README.md

 ## Inside a Stateful Program (The Concepts)

-This is an optional section that isn't required to write Stateful programs!
-TL;DR: Stateful programs are *self-managed* programs - such that if you can just write the code, everything else is *machine-level* concern that's best left to the machine!

-But interestingly, the details here should also provide a better way to reason about your code, and a better backdrop for taking full advantage of Stateful programs to never again do manual work!
+Going by how Stateful programs can already entirely manage themselves, knowledge of how they work can very much optional!
+But, for the curious, this section covers just that very *awesome* part!
+And knowing how things work could provide a better way to reason about your own code, and a better backdrop for taking full advantage of your new-found magical Stateful runtime to never again do manual work!

 + [Sensitivity](https://github.com/webqit/stateful-js/wiki#sensitivity)
 + [Granularity](https://github.com/webqit/stateful-js/wiki#granularity)